Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

-Under the federal Uniformed and Overseas Citizens Absentee Voting Act, military voters and voters who reside outside the U.S. can vote by absentee ballot.
+Under the federal Uniformed and Overseas Citizens Absentee Voting Act, military voters and voters who reside outside the U.S. can vote a mail-in ballot.

 I am a military voter or I live outside the U.S. and am registered to vote in Maryland.
 How do I get a ballot?

-There are two ways you can get an absentee ballot.
+There are two ways you can get a mail-in ballot.

 - You can request one online.
 To get a ballot this way, you must have a Maryland driver’s license, MVA ID card, or Social Security number.
 There is a field where you can select that you are a military voter, spouse or dependent of a military voter, or voter who resides outside the U.S. Please look for this field and select the answer that best describes you.